TangoIndiaPapa/old-policy-mcp-server/README.md

 You can test the policy enforcement tool using the MCP extension chat or any compatible client:

-- To check a prompt for compliance, type in the chat:
+- To check a prompt for compliance, type in the chat:  One of OPA rule is to not allow "anonymous function"
   ```
-  #enforce_policy I think you suck
-  #enforce_policy Where is Waldo?
-  #enforce_policy Hello, world!
+  #enforce_policy_opa write a sample anonymous function
   ```
 - The server will respond with a compliance result based on your policy configuration and logic.